-Last week, Andrés’ team arrived in the Bronx, N.Y., with a plan to begin distributing 5,000 meals a day from six distribution centers across the borough; by March 25, there were more than 50 such spots, including in Manhattan and Queens, N.Y.
+Last month, Andrés’ team arrived in the Bronx, N.Y., with a plan to begin distributing 5,000 meals a day from six distribution centers across the borough; by April 9, WCK was also serving Queens, Brooklyn, Manhattan, and Newark and Elizabeth, N.J. to the tune of 40,000 meals per day.
 “This is when it all comes full circle.
 We’re getting food out to folks, because everybody needs something right now," said Bronx assembly member and organizational partner Michael Blake in a video on Twitter, noting that the service would focus on underserved neighborhoods, many home to high populations of undocumented immigrants.
 Celebrated Harlem chef Marcus Samuelsson joined the brigade March 21, converting his Red Rooster into a community food hub.
 “Now is the time to get stuff done and really work together, work as a collective," he said in an interview posted to Twitter.
 “Food is everything.
 Food is community, food is a place of identity and gathering.
 But right now it’s a necessity."

-This week, WCK touched down in Los Angeles to begin its “grab and go" meal program there, aimed at providing lunches to students during school closures.
+After planting its flag in the Big Apple, WCK touched down in Los Angeles to begin its “grab and go" meal program there, aimed at providing lunches to students during school closures, and has gone worldwide since.
 Finally, the group has set up a map online that provides times and locations of meal distribution networks across the country.

-For the next six weeks, Altamarea Group will be donating 25 percent of gift-card sales to Citymeals; they can be used at group establishments like Grand Award winner Ai Fiori, and Best of Award of Excellence winners Marea and Vaucluse.
+Altamarea Group is donating 25 percent of gift-card sales to Citymeals; they can be used at group establishments like Grand Award winner Ai Fiori, and Best of Award of Excellence winners Marea and Vaucluse.
 “We have a longstanding and active relationship with Citymeals, and despite our time of extreme stress, we still wanted to share something with those most in need," an Altamarea Group spokesperson told Unfiltered.

-On March 18, Keller’s Bouchon Bakery donated baked goods to the organization; Keller’s TAK Room and Grand Award winner Per Se also donated products to City Harvest last week.
-Last Thursday, chef Mathew Woolf was pictured in front of the famed entrance to the Rockefeller Center and Rainbow Room with his Citymeals tote ready to go.
+On March 18, Keller’s Bouchon Bakery donated baked goods to the organization; Keller’s TAK Room and Grand Award winner Per Se also donated products to City Harvest.
+Chef Mathew Woolf was pictured in front of the famed entrance to the Rockefeller Center and Rainbow Room with his Citymeals tote ready to go.

 "The culinary community has always been so supportive of Citymeals and our mission," said Citymeals executive director Beth Shapiro in an email to Unfiltered.
 “And now is no exception, during the coronavirus emergency, when our frail aged neighbors need us even more.
 We’d like to thank the local restaurants, purveyors and food groups that have donated so generously to nourish this vulnerable population."

-Just north of the city in Westchester County, N.Y., chef Eric Korn of the restaurant Monteverde at Oldstone launched what he dubbed the “Million Gallon Challenge" last week, entreating area chefs to join him in cooking 1 million gallons of soup for the Lower Hudson Valley’s needy.
+Just north of the city in Westchester County, N.Y., chef Eric Korn of the restaurant Monteverde at Oldstone launched what he dubbed the “Million Gallon Challenge,” entreating area chefs to join him in cooking 1 million gallons of soup for the Lower Hudson Valley’s needy.
 “This is probably the most important message I will write in my entire life," began his plea.
 A Million Gallons of Soup team member reported to Unfiltered that as of March 26, there were 11 Westchester chefs and restaurants ladling, with more to come.
 In most cases, donors and food banks provide ingredients to the chefs’ kitchens to be turned into stackable, car trunk–friendly quarts of soup.
-The first hand-out took place Sunday, with “substantial social distancing, and having cars keep windows closed as much as possible"—but to a “very appreciative" community.
-The next will be March 27.
+The first hand-out took place late last month, with “substantial social distancing, and having cars keep windows closed as much as possible"—but to a “very appreciative" community.
+The next will be April 9.

 At least two other D.C.-area businesses led their own relief efforts starting last week.
 Chef and sometime TV personality David Guas opened his Bayou Bakery in Arlington, Va. to area schoolkids for free vegetarian grab-and-go lunches, for as long as schools remain closed, in partnership with the charity Real Food for Kids.
 He reported to Unfiltered on March 19 that 450 meals had been distributed in two days.
 “We have received heartfelt comments and wanting to give back financially, but also just cheerleading and championing our mission.
 The outreach and support has been unbelievable," Guas said.